Ukrainian War of Independence: Polish involvement (1920)

-End of hostilities, 1921
+End of hostilities (1921)

 Soon after the Battle of Warsaw the Bolsheviks sued for peace with the Poles.
 The Poles, exhausted and constantly pressured by the Western governments and the League of Nations, and with its army controlling the majority of the disputed territories, were willing to negotiate.
 The Soviets made two offers: one on 21 September and the other on 28 September.
 The Polish delegation made a counteroffer on 2 October.
 On the 5th, the Soviets offered amendments to the Polish offer, which Poland accepted.
 The Preliminary Treaty of Peace and Armistice Conditions between Poland on one side and Soviet Ukraine and Soviet Russia on the other was signed on 12 October, and the armistice went into effect on 18 October.
 Ratifications were exchanged at Liepāja on 2 November 1920.
 Long negotiations of the final peace treaty ensued.

 Meanwhile, Petliura's Ukrainian forces, which now numbered 23,000 soldiers and controlled territories immediately to the east of Poland, planned an offensive in Ukraine for 11 November but were attacked by the Bolsheviks on 10 November.
 By 21 November, after several battles, they were driven into Polish-controlled territory.

-On 18 March 1921, Poland signed a peace treaty in Riga, Latvia, with Soviet Russia and Soviet Ukraine.
+On 18 March 1921, Poland signed the Treaty of Riga with Soviet Russia and Soviet Ukraine.
 This effectively ended Poland's alliance obligations with Petliura's Ukrainian People's Republic.
 According to this treaty, the Bolsheviks recognized Polish control over Galicia (Halychyna) and western Volhynia—the western part of Ukraine—while Poland recognized the larger central parts of Ukrainian territory, as well as eastern and southern areas, as part of Soviet Ukraine.

 Having secured peace on the Western front, the Bolsheviks immediately moved to crush the remnants of the White Movement.
 After a final offensive on the Isthmus of Perekop, the Red Army overran Crimea.
 Wrangel evacuated the Volunteer Army to Constantinople in November 1920.
-After its military and political defeat, the Directorate continued to maintain control over some of its military forces; in October 1921, it launched a series of guerrilla raids into central Ukraine that reached as far east as the modern Kyiv Oblast ("Kyiv province").
+After its military and political defeat, the Directorate continued to maintain control over some of its military forces; in October 1921, it launched a series of guerrilla raids into central Ukraine that reached as far east as the modern Kyiv Oblast.
 On 4 November, the Directorate's guerrillas captured Korosten and seized a cache of military supplies, but on 17 November 1921, this force was surrounded by Bolshevik cavalry and destroyed.